hacks-guide/Guide_Wii/_pages/en_US/wii-loaders.md

 ##### General

 + If USB Loader GX says "Waiting for HDD..." with a 20 second countdown, it is very likely that it cannot detect your USB device.
-Try to exit out of the app, plug your USB device into the opposite port that it is currently in, and relaunch it.
+Try to exit out of the app, ensure your USB device is plugged into the bottom port if Wii is placed horizontally, or the port closest to the edge when the Wii is placed vertically.
+It may also be formatted incorrectly.
+Ensure that your USB drive is formatted to FAT32, with the MBR partition table, and 32kb (32768 bytes) allocation unit size/cluster size.
 + You can press the 1 Button on your Wii Remote to open up a dialog to download game covers and artwork from [GameTDB](https://gametdb.com/).
 It might take a while to download the game covers and artwork, depending the amount of games you have.
 + GameCube or "custom" Wii games may or may not have a custom banner that USB Loader GX uses.
 To enable this, find or write `CustomBannersURL = http://banner.rc24.xyz/` in `config/GXGlobal.cfg` on the drive you installed the app on.
 Then, you can use the `Custom Banner` download by pressing the 1 Button on your Wii Remote.